Skip to content Skip to footer navigation

 Battery life and camera quality are also vital metrics that vary between phone models and you're going to want to make sure whatever you're buying meets your standards.
 See how popular models compare with our latest smartphone review.

 CHOICE tip: If you're presented with the opportunity to buy an older 4G-enabled phone, be careful.
-While they won't feature in Black Friday deals, some old handsets currently circulating in Australia are losing triple zero access with the shutdown of 3G across the country.
+While they won't feature in Black Friday deals, some old handsets currently circulating in Australia may have lost triple zero access with the recent shutdown of 3G across the country.

 televisions on sale in store